2014 NSC CONGRESS & EXPO - CALL FOR PRESENTATIONS

 - NSC does not endorse commercial products or lobby commercial products for specific legislation.

-- Speakers are not permitted to sell, promote or otherwise give significant exposure to any company or organization's materials, products and/or services.
+- s are not permitted to sell, promote or otherwise give significant exposure to any company or organization's materials, products and/or services.

 - Advertising, informational literature, samples, etc., in meeting rooms, corridors, guest rooms or other adjacent areas are not permitted.
 This restriction also applies to printed matter promoting sessions or activities of other non-NSC groups.